From simplicial Chern-Simons theory to the shadow invariant II: Proof of Theorem

 \begin{remark} \rm What would happen if we had worked with ``full ribbons'' $\bar{R}_j$ instead of ``half ribbons'' $R_j$ (cf. Remark \ref{rm_full_ribbons} and Remark \ref{rm_full_ribbons2} above)?
 In this case the RHS of Eq. \eqref{eq_mathfrak_l_def} above and therefore also the elements $f_i$ of $C^0(q\cK,\bR)$ given by Eq. \eqref{eq5.28} would have different values, which would make it necessary to redefine the sets $Z_i$ appearing above in a suitable way\footnote{recall that the ``old'' sets $Z_i$ are the connected components of $\Sigma \backslash \bigcup_j \Image(R^j_{\Sigma})$ where each $R^j_{\Sigma}$ is the (reduced) projection of the ``half ribbon'' $R_j$ in $q\cK \times \bZ_{\bN}$.
 The ``new'' sets $Z_i$ will be the connected components of $\Sigma \backslash \bigcup_j \Image(\bar{R}^j_{\Sigma})$ where each $\bar{R}^j_{\Sigma}$ is the (reduced) projection of the ``full ribbon'' $\bar{R}_j$ in $\cK \times \bZ_{\bN}$}.

 \begin{enumerate} \item Lemma \ref{lem2} above would then still be true.
 In fact, the proof would be simpler.
-Even more importantly, the structure of the proof of the new version of Lemma \ref{lem2} (or rather, its $BF$-theoretic analogue) is exactly what is needed when trying to obtain a result like Eq. \eqref{eq_maintheorem_BF} below\footnote{recall that we do not expect that Theorem \ref{main_theorem} can be generalized successfully to the case of general ribbon links, cf. the beginning of Sec. \ref{subsec7.1} below} for general ribbon links.
+Even more importantly, the structure of the proof of the new version of Lemma \ref{lem2} (or rather, its $BF$-theoretic analogue) is exactly what is needed when trying to obtain a result like Eq. \eqref{eq_maintheorem_BF} below\footnote{recall that we do not expect that Theorem \ref{main_theorem} can be generalized successfully to the case of general ribbon links unless we make a transition to the $BF_3$-theoretic point of view, cf. the beginning of Sec. \ref{subsec7.1} below} for general ribbon links.

 \item On the other hand, for the ``new'' definition of the sets $Z_i$ mentioned above, Eq. \eqref{eq_disj_Ver} would no longer be true and Lemma \ref{lem3} would no longer hold unless we insert additional indicator functions on the RHS of Eq. \eqref{eq_lem3}.
 It is still possible that -- by exploiting suitable algebraic identities -- one can recover Eq. \eqref{eq5.89} after all (in spite of the additional indicator functions appearing in Eq. \eqref{eq_lem3}).
 If Eq. \eqref{eq5.89} cannot be recovered, which is likely, then one can bypass this complication by using an additional regularization procedure.
 Since at the moment it is not clear whether such an additional regularization procedure is indeed necessary or not we decided to work only with half ribbons until now.
 We will begin to work with full ribbons in Sec. \ref{sec7} below. \end{enumerate}